catscarlet/makeiso-kuroko/README.md

 ## Requirement

 - An avaliable Linux platform.
-CentOS 7 is prefered.
+CentOS 7.5.1804 or newer is recommended because it includes rsync 3.1.1+
 - A CentOS-7-x86_64-Everything-1611.iso image
 - genisoimage (A RPM package is included in Everything 1611 iso image)
 - createrepo (A RPM package is included in Everything 1611 iso image)